data-burst/data-engineering-wiki/hugo-blog/content/docs/roadmap/general-software-engineering-skills/graphql/_index.md

 2. **Strong Type System**: GraphQL APIs are organized in terms of types and fields, not endpoints.
 This makes the API self-documenting.
 3. **Real-time Updates with Subscriptions**: GraphQL includes built-in support for real-time updates with its **subscription** system.

-## Conclusion
-GraphQL represents a powerful alternative to REST and offers significant benefits in both flexibility and efficiency.
-It's definitely worth considering for your next API design.

 ## Learning Resources

 Here are some suggestions for learning GraphQL, which will help you become more proficient in leveraging this powerful API technology: